 Storage areas vary by model.
 See the Guide to Individual Models section of this Owner's Manual and also check with your authorized MasterCraft dealer to verify the exact locations on your model.
 Use only designated storage compartments for storage.
-Using any other space could result in damage to boat equipment and product, stored items and could potentially cause malfunction of boat systems.
+Using any other space could result in damage to boat equipment and could cause a malfunction of boat systems.
 Items should always be stowed when the boat is underway to avoid the potential for injury from items dislodged or moving around as a result.
 Use only designated storage areas to stow items.
 Use of any other space could result in damage to boat systems that is not covered under warranty.
 Malfunctions of boat systems could also affect control of the boat, which could result in injury or death.
 Do not overfill storage areas.
 Do not try to force doors, cushions or other methods of closure because it can result in damage that is not covered by warranty.
 Pay attention to the total weight allowance for your boat model and do not include items in storage that will exceed that limit, even if such items will fit in the storage compartment(s).
 Also note that balance is extremely important and the combination of on-board gear and materials plus the combined weight of persons on-board affects balance.
 Items and people should be spread out in the boat to ensure safe maneuvering.

 Food items or anything that can create an odor should not be left in storage compartments.
-Neither should anything that can leak be left inside because these items could potentially damage the compartment, and this type of damage is not covered under warranty.
+Do not leave items that can leak inside the storage compartments, these items could damage the compartment.
+This type of damage is not covered under warranty.
 Storage compartments require periodic cleaning.
 See Care and Maintenance in this Owner's Manual for additional information.